xenesty/AkashaScanner/README.md

 For now, you can modify the JSON file under the `ScannedData` folder.
 I may consider writing a document about the JSON file schema, though I think they are pretty self-explanatory.

+### How do I import the scan results to Paimon.moe?
+First, export your scan results to a format compatible with Paimon.moe using the Akasha Scanner.
+Then, go to [Settings](https://paimon.moe/settings) in Paimon.moe.
+Select "Export & Import Data" and import the file you just exported.

 ### I have other questions
 You may want to check [this](https://github.com/xenesty/AkashaScanner/discussions) out and search for answers.